-In the interest of protecting public health and preventing transmission of COVID-19, the State of California enacted the Tenant, Homeowner, and Small Landlord Relief Act (AB 3088).
-AB 3088’s Tenant Relief Act creates eviction protections for tenants experiencing COVID-19 financial hardship effective immediately.
-This new State law supersedes the City of Mountain View's residential eviction moratorium.
-Tenants are protected by, and tenants and landlords must follow, the State’s requirements and not the City’s, including the eviction moratorium extension just approved by Council on August 25, 2020.
+In the interest of protecting public health and preventing transmission of COVID-19, the State of California extended the Tenant, Homeowner, and Small Landlord Relief Act (AB 3088) on January 29, 2021.
+The COVID-19 Tenant Relief Act (SB 91) extends the eviction protections for residential tenants experiencing COVID-19 financial hardship effective immediately.
+This State law supersedes the City of Mountain View's residential eviction moratorium.
+Tenants are protected by, and tenants and landlords must follow, the State’s requirements and not the City’s, including the eviction moratorium extension approved by Council on August 25, 2020.
 The moratorium covers all residential rental units in Mountain View including single-family homes, condos/townhomes, duplexes, apartments, mobile homes and mobile home spaces and other types of residential rental units, including all rent stabilized units.

 No late fees may be assessed on past-due rent covered by the Tenant Relief Act.
 Tenants are protected from retaliatory evictions: This means that if a landlord alleges other grounds for eviction, but the grounds are a pretext to remove a tenant that has not paid rent due to a COVID-19 hardship, the landlord could be subject to penalties.
 Specifically, the tenant may stay in the unit and seek actual damages, punitive damages, and attorneys’ fees from the landlord.
 Any landlord who uses self-help tactics (“constructive eviction”) (e.g., changing locks, shutting off utilities, disposing of tenants’ personal property, etc.) to remove a residential tenant who has not paid rent due to a COVID-19 hardship can be subject to fines of up to $2,500 plus damages.
 The Tenant Relief Act prohibits retaliation or harassment against impacted tenants for invoking their rights under the State law.